The Importance of Understanding HIV Prevention

 - Douching for women after intercourse can actually worsen the problem, spreading an existing infection further into the reproductive tract.

-- Though diaphragms (cap worn by the woman to cover the cervix) protect against pregnancy, they don’t help much against STDs.
+- Though diaphragms (a cap worn by the woman to cover the cervix) protect against pregnancy, they don’t help much against STDs.

-It’s vitally important to wear a condom every time you have sex, anal as well as vaginal.
+It’s vitally important to wear a condom every time you have sex, be it anal or vaginal.
 Though there has never been a documented case of HIV being spread via saliva, you can still contract the disease when having oral sex if the partner has bleeding sores in their mouth.
 Always use a condom made from latex or polyurethane, not natural materials.

 - Always make sure you use a new condom every time you have sex.